Is CeraVe worth it editorial flat lay — skincare bottles in clinical white on pale marble

 CeraVe SA Smoothing Cleanser (~$16) Skip It

-CeraVe's core lineup is genuinely excellent and earns the dermatologist endorsements.
+CeraVe's core lineup is genuinely excellent and has the formulation case behind its reputation.
 The Moisturizing Cream, Hydrating Cleanser, AM SPF, and Retinol Serum are all best-in-class at their price points.
 The Foaming Cleanser is the best oily-skin cleanser under $20.
 The only skip: the SA Smoothing Cleanser -- rinse-off salicylic acid is a waste of money when dedicated BHA exfoliants exist.
 Start with the Moisturizing Cream + Hydrating Cleanser + AM SPF 30 -- a complete basic routine for under $55.

 FAQ: Is CeraVe Worth It?